P-p-H-d/mlib/README.md

 * as few cast as possible are used within the library (casts are the evil of safety).
   Still the library can be used with the greatest level of warnings by a C compiler without any aliasing warning.
-* the genericity is not done directly by macro, but indirectly by making them define inline functions with the proper prototypes: this enables the user calls to have proper warning checks.
+* the genericity is not done directly by macro (which usually prevent type safety), but indirectly by making them define inline functions with the proper prototypes: this enables the user calls to have proper error and warning checks.
-* extensive testing: the library is tested on the main targets using Continuous Integration with a coverage of the test suite of nearly 99%.
+* extensive testing: the library is tested on the main targets using Continuous Integration with a coverage of the test suite of more than 99%.
   The test suite itself is run through the multiple sanitizers defined by GCC/CLANG (Address, undefined, leak, thread).
-  The test suite also includes a comparison of equivalent behaviors of M\*LIB with the C++ STL using random genetic algorithms.
+  The test suite also includes a comparison of equivalent behaviors of M\*LIB with the C++ STL using random testing or fuzzer testing.
 * static analysis: multiple static analyzer (like scan-build or GCC fanalyzer or CodeQL) are run on the generated code, and the results analyzed.

 Other key designs are: